shoulders/qwcrm/README.md

 QWcrm is a complete redevelopment of MyITCRM.
 All the core code has been rewritten, all issues and bugs fixed.

-whilst maintaining the essence of MyITCRM, QWcrm is a separate and modern CRM which will grow in features and performance.
+Whilst maintaining the essence of MyITCRM, QWcrm is a separate and modern CRM which will grow in features and performance.

 ## Suitable for